mvarrone/machine-learning-specialization/course_2-advanced-learning-algorithms/week3/5-Machine learning development process/README.md

 All the techniques you've seen in this video relate to finding ways to engineer the data used by your system.

-In the way that machine learning has developed over the last several decades, many decades, most machine learning researcher's attention was on the **conventional model-centric approach** and here's what I mean: A machine learning system or an AI system includes both code to implement your algorithm or your model, as well as the data that you train the algorithm model.
-And over the last few decades, most researchers doing machine learning research would download the dataset and hold the data fixed while they focus on improving the code or the algorithm or the model.
+In the way that Machine Learning has developed over the last several decades, many decades, most Machine Learning researcher's attention was on the **conventional model-centric approach** and here's what I mean: A Machine Learning system or an AI system includes both code to implement your algorithm or your model, as well as the data that you train the algorithm model.
+And over the last few decades, most researchers doing Machine Learning research would download the dataset and hold the data fixed while they focus on improving the code or the algorithm or the model.

 Thanks to that paradigm of Machine Learning research, I find that today the algorithm we have access to such as Linear Regression, Logistic Regression, Neural Networks, also Decision Trees we should see next week there are algorithms that already very good and will work well for many applications.